Significance Of Phonological Awareness

 If you child is assessed and provided intervention when he or she is in class III only 45% can be brought up to grade level.

+However if the child is identified in class I up to class II the probability that a child can be brought up to grade level is almost 80%.
 You can make the difference between success and struggle in the academic sphere for your child.
 The effort required to take the first step is infinitesimal compared to the long term impact of ignoring an issue that is for real and which can be addressed.

 Please call us – we are there to help you and help your child achieve.